MatrixManAtYrService/dummy-server/README.md

 # Dummy Server

-A simple FastAPI server demonstration with structured logging using Nix.
+A simple FastAPI server demonstration with structured logging using Nix.o Featured in this video: https://vimeo.com/1113780459

 ## Features